kottans/mock-repo/README.md

 I'm happy to be here!

+## Hi all!
+I hope to work together in an interesting way and learn new material.
+Good luck.

 ## Hi everybody!

 I'm Andriy.
 This is my **[repo](https://github.com/andysmokk)**.
 See you soon:exclamation::exclamation::exclamation:

 # Hello, guys!
   I wish you all a good luck!
 02.08.22